 At my firm, Jaroslawicz and Jaros, of which I was a founding partner in 1980, we try to help our clients and ease their concerns.
 If you are deciding whether to switch lawyers and hire our firm, I can assure you will always be able to contact one of the two partners in the firm, either David Jaroslawicz or myself, Abraham Jaros and that all your calls will be returned within 24 hours.

 You are invited to look at our firm’s website to see our reviews and testimonials, including numerous letters and emails from prior clients, and see what they say about us.
 On our firm’s website, you can also see the many of the Appeals our office has successfully handled and the various cases of ours that have been reported on extensively in the news media over the past 40 years.

 Steps To Take When Switching Attorneys Mid-Case

-There is nothing that prevents people involved in personal injury cases from switching attorneys.
-It’s actually a
+There is nothing that prevents people involved in a personal injury case from switching attorneys.
+It’s actually a very simple process.

 Still Have Questions?
 Reach Out Today.

 We Have Recovered Over $2 Billion for Our Clients.
 The attorneys at Jaroslawicz & Jaros have obtained verdicts and settlements of over $1 Million for hundreds of our individual clients.
 With more than 300 years of combined experience in legal guidance and representation our New York City personal injury attorneys can represent you to obtain the maximum compensation for your injuries.
 Our skilled legal team has earned multiple awards and recognitions, including: